pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

   See the DSA for details.

 - **When will the dataset be distributed?**
-  It has been distributed since 2022-05-17, with a one month automatically renewing subscription and a new revision published every day.
+  Starting on 2022-05-17 with a one month automatically renewing subscription.
-  Revisions carried CS:GO data until Counter-Strike 2 replaced the game in 2023;
-  every revision still retained carries CS2 data.

 - **Will the dataset be distributed under a copyright or other intellectual property license, and/or under applicable terms of use?**
   Yes, under the DSA, which has similar terms to the